Set 2: Command of Evidence (Intermediate)

 • "regardless of actual argument quality"

-Why others are wrong: A (The study shows the opposite (bias).), C (Expertise is not mentioned.), D (Confirmation bias suggests resistance to change.).
+Why others are wrong: A (The study shows the opposite (bias).), B (This option is incorrect.), C (Expertise is not mentioned.).